UNdot33K/ScriptKiddie_AV/README.md

 # Simple-FIM-RIM_AV

-## This is a files & Windows registry integrity checker to use alongside with your antivirus program.
+## Files & Windows registry integrity checker to use alongside with your antivirus program.

 # About